Hardware Co-Designed Optimal Control for Programmable Atomic Quantum Processors via Reinforcement Learning

 \section{Acknowledgments}

 Qian Ding acknowledge funding support from the \textit{Swiss National Science Foundation (SNSF) Postdoc Mobility Fellowship}.
 Dirk Englund acknowledge funding from \textit{NSF CQN}.
-We also acknowledge the support from \textit{subMIT} cluster at MIT for offering access to high-performance computational resources.
+We acknowledge the support from the \textit{NVIDIA Academic Grant} and \textit{subMIT} cluster at MIT for offering access to high-performance computational resources.